zukigit/remote_run-go/README.md

 3. **Verification**:
    - Check the `hosts.json` file in the parent folderpath.
 If the registration is successful, the registered hosts will be listed there.
-   - If the hosts are registered properly, you will be able to use them from **common.Host_pool** slice.
+   - If the hosts are registered properly, you will be able to use them from **common.Hosts** slice.

 ## remote_run Command